Tap Noir

 Tap dance Helen Duffy / Janne Eraker

-Premiere on April 2., 2022, at Oslo Teatersenter
+Premiere April 2, 2022, at Oslo Teatersenter

 Residencies at Notam, Bureau Dégradé, Dansateliers, Oslo Teatersenter